rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/faqs.md

 ## I already have a hosting solution.
 Can I host a Reaction shop anywhere I want?

 Yep!
 You can host a Reaction shop on any host or virtual machine container that supports Node.js, Meteor, and MongoDB.
-Our code is fully open source and available via [GitHub](https://github.com/reactioncommerce/reaction).
+Our code is fully open source and available via [GitHub].

 ## Do you support multiple languages?